MicrosoftDocs/microsoft-community-training/microsoft-community-training/Public-Preview-Version/infrastructure-management/configure-your-platform-infrastructure/learner-action-events-infrastructure.md

 ### Sample code to consume MCT Events

-[Refer this document](/azure/service-bus-messaging/service-bus-dotnet-how-to-use-topics-subscriptions) to access sample code for setting Azure Service Bus Integration to consume the events raised by the Microsoft Community Training platform.
+[Refer this document](/azure/service-bus-messaging/service-bus-dotnet-how-to-use-topics-subscriptions) to access sample code for setting Azure Service Bus Integration to consume the events raised by the Community Training platform.

 [Refer this document](/azure/service-bus-messaging/private-link-service) to implement Azure Service Bus using private link.